cables-gl/cables/doc/beginner3_color/beginner3_color.md

 ## Adding Color

-To change color and texture of things you can use materials.
+To change the color and texture of 3d objects you can use materials.

-`Basicmaterial` is the most basic one.
+[Basicmaterial](https://cables.gl/op/Ops.Gl.Shader.BasicMaterial) is the most basic one.

 ![](img/beginner_color.png)